 At the west end of town, you will find Campuhan Ridge Walk, a relaxing walk between rice fields and palm trees.
 The best time to visit is either morning or late afternoon as the path is exposed to direct sunlight.

-First, visit Tegalalang Rice Terrace where you will see the cascading rice fields that are just perfect for Instagram.
-Then scoot on over to Pura Tirta Empul where you can see the sacred temples and even participate in a purification cleansing process.
+First, visit Tegalalang Rice Terrace, where you will see the cascading rice fields that are just perfect for Instagram.
+Then scoot over to Pura Tirta Empul where you can see the sacred temples and even participate in a purification cleansing process.

 Touring around Ubud isn’t the same without seeing a waterfall or two.
 First, visit Air Terjun Tibumana Waterfall and Pengibul Waterfall.
 They are both in the same vicinity.
 I like these two because they are not very touristy and mostly locals come here to escape from the summer heat.

-Then scoot over to Tegenungan Waterfall and Blangsinga Waterfall.
-They are both more prominent than the previous waterfalls and much more touristy.
-You can easily spend a few hours between taking photos of the waterfalls, sipping fresh coconut at the cafe at the top of the waterfall and even go on one of the giant swings!
+Then scoot over to the last attraction of the day, Tegenungan Waterfall.
+You can easily spend a few hours taking photos of the waterfall, sipping fresh coconut at the cafe at the top of the waterfall and even going on one of the giant swings!